escortcvh/gohugo-theme-ananke/content/products/petstain.md

 # PET STAIN & ODOUR REMOVER

 Deep cleaning and odour control of all surfaces affected by pet stains and odours.

+**Probac Pet Stain & Odour Remover will neutralize and remove all those "oops" moments that your pets occasionally have.**

+>*Generally, within 30 - 40 seconds after application, Probac Pet Stain & Odour Remover will neutralize all offensive odours caused by urine and, after removal of any solids, then sprayed and allowed to dry, will digest and remove stains as well.*

+For old or deep seated stains that have been allowed to penetrate carpets, have gone into the underlay and have dried, more than one application will be necessary.

-De-stains and deodorises by means of probiotic microbial activity
+De-stains and deodorizes by means of probiotic microbial activity

 Deep cleans at a microscopic level, ***achieving sustainable microbial stability for up to three days